Cara Brendler, LCSW

 Richard Holm, DSW, LCSW.
 LMFT

 Richard Holm, DSW, LCSW.
 LMFT has extensive experience providing consultation, training, and supervision in the areas of home-based services, child welfare and prevention services, residential treatment, adolescent substance abuse, and inpatient and outpatient mental health.
-He contributed to a chapter in Minuchin, et al. Working with Families of the Poor (2nd ed.) and authored a chapter Boundaries in Structural Family Therapy, in J.L.
+He contributed to a chapter in Minuchin, et al. Working with Families of the Poor (2nd ed.) and (contributed Boundaries in Structural Family Therapy,) in J.L.
 Lebow, et al. (eds.), Encyclopedia of Couple and Family therapy.
 Richard is a Clinical Member of the American Association for Marriage and Family Therapy, an AAMFT Approved Supervisor, and a former Associate Professor in the Department of Human Services, CUNY-New York City College of Technology.
 His special interest is in helping develop and implement family-centered services in agencies that serve marginalized populations.